department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/Non-AT Conversation Guide.md

 General troubleshooting: [https://depo-platform-documentation.scrollhelp.site/research-design/troubleshooting-for-va-gov-research-sessions-in-pr](https://depo-platform-documentation.scrollhelp.site/research-design/troubleshooting-for-va-gov-research-sessions-in-pr) \]

----

-## **First Task: \[Concept Test- Review and Submit alert\] \- 10 minutes**
+**Before reaching review/submit:**
 That was a lot to get through, thanks for your patience.
 Now we are ready to begin our first task.

-We are starting today’s session at the end of the disability compensation form, not the beginning.
-This screen is at the very end of the form in step 5 out of 5\.
+For today’s session, imagine you are filing for disability benefits on VA.gov with the goal of getting compensation for new conditions.
+You have already filled out a majority of the form.
+This includes your personal information, the conditions you’re filing for, supporting evidence, etc. This screen we are on now is at **the very end of the form** where you can review information and submit your claim.

 We filled out the form with fake data– none of the information listed is yours and will not impact your benefits in any way.

-* Review the screen and let me know if you feel ready to submit your claim.
+---

+## **First Task: \[Concept Test- Review and Submit alert\] \- 10 minutes**

-Do your best to think out loud as your navigate through the page.
-Do not navigate away from this screen, but tell me verbally if you would like to go somewhere else.
+**Take a moment to review this page.
+When you’re ready, talk me through what you would expect to do before pressing submit.** *Please do not press the submit button or leave the page at this time– but tell me verbally if there is an action you would like to take.*

-**Post-Task Questions**

-* Is there anything else that you’d like to do before submitting your claim?
-* What information, if any, stood out to you on this screen?
+* Is there any action left for you to take on this screen? \[*Task is success if they include answer questions\]*
-* In your own words, what do you think the text under the heading “we updated our online form” is communicating? \[Heading level 2, middle of the page\]
+* In your own words, what do you think the content “we updated our online form” is communicating? \[Heading level 2, middle of the page\]
   * What does the phrase “toxic exposure” mean to you?
-* Would you expect to answer the new questions before submitting?
-* If you were to click on the link, where would you expect it to take you?

 *Look out for: Misunderstanding or missing the alert content, understanding of eligibility, rationale for opting in or out*
 ---

 ## **Second Task: \[Navigate from alert to TE questions\] \- 5 minutes**

-Task: Navigate the new questions that were added to the form.
+Navigate the new questions that were added to the form.

 **Post-Task Questions**

 * On a scale of 1 to 5, how easy or difficult was it to complete this task, with 1 being very difficult and 5 being very easy?
-* Did you have any trouble finding the link to access this page?
-If so, please describe the issue.
-* Where did the link take you?
+* Where did the link take you on VA.gov?
 Is this where you expected to go?

 *Look out for: Issues finding the link, confusion around location in the form*
 ---

-## **Third Task: \[Opt in to Toxic Exposure\] \- 5 minutes**
+## **Third Task: \[Complete Toxic Exposure Flow\] \- 20-25 minutes**

 Thanks for all of your feedback\!

-For this task, imagine that you are a Veteran who was exposed to chemicals throughout your decade of military service, both at home and overseas.
-These exposures may be linked to health issues you developed after leaving the military.
-You’re now filing a disability claim with the VA to seek benefits for those conditions.

-* Opt in to answer questions about toxic exposure.

-**Post-task questions**

-* On a scale of 1 to 5, how easy or difficult was it to complete this task, with 1 being very difficult and 5 being very easy?
-* Is any information confusing or missing from this page?
-* \[If viewed TE hint text or new tab\] Was the additional information about toxic exposure helpful?

-*Look out for: Did participant view toxic exposure hint or have issues with the new tab?
-Any confusion/questions about toxic exposure eligibility?*
----

-## **Fourth Task: \[Complete location and date pages\] \- 15 minutes**

-*Background for facilitator: Screens in the toxic exposure flow cycle four times– once for each set of location/dates or hazard.*
-*The participant may skip certain questions based on their military service dates.
-Participants must fill out at least one location screen to complete the exercise.*
-*The facilitator uses military service information provided by the participant during warm-up questions to prompt them if they get stuck, or use the mock scenario below.*

-For the rest of this session, you may use your military service to guide your answers to the questions.
-Are you comfortable with this?
-If not, we can continue with our last scenario.
+For the rest of the session, you are welcome to use your own military service history to answer the questions.
+Are you comfortable doing this?

-\[Continue scenario\] Imagine that you are a Veteran who was exposed to chemicals throughout your decade of military service, both at home and overseas.
-These exposures may be linked to health issues you developed after leaving the military.
-You’re now filing a disability claim with the VA to seek benefits for those conditions.
+\[If scenario is preferred\] Imagine that you were exposed to burn pits and Agent Orange during your many years of service overseas.

-* Navigate through the form and respond to questions related to toxic exposure.
+Respond to the following questions for conditions related to toxic exposure.

 Please talk out loud as you go; I may pause you to ask questions at various points.

+**\[Checkbox conditions screen\]**

+* How did you select which conditions were related to toxic exposure?
+* If viewed TE hint text or new tab\] Was the additional information about toxic exposure helpful?

 ### **\[Gulf War 1990 location screen\]**